Apply miconazole gel four times a day, after meals. Space your doses out evenly throughout the day.

 To make sure this is the right treatment for you, before you start using miconazole make sure that your doctor or pharmacist knows:

 - If you are pregnant or breastfeeding.
 This is because, while you are expecting or feeding a baby, you should only use medicines on the recommendation of a doctor.

 - If you have problems with the way your liver works.

 - If you are taking any other medicines.
-This includes any medicines which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines which are available to buy without a prescription, as well as herbal and complementary medicines.
 This is important because miconazole gel can alter the way some medicines work.
 It is particularly important that you speak with a doctor or pharmacist if you are taking warfarin tablets.

 - If you have ever had an allergic reaction to a medicine.

 - If you have a rare inherited blood condition called porphyria.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about miconazole and will provide you with a full list of the side-effects which you may experience from using it.
 If you have been given any additional information by your doctor, read this also.

 - Use miconazole gel exactly as your doctor tells you to.
 Use it four times a day after meals unless your doctor tells you otherwise.

 - Using a finger, smear a small amount of the gel on to the affected areas of your mouth - allow it to remain on the areas for as long as possible before you swallow.
 Ideally, you should not eat or drink for about 30 minutes after using the gel, as this helps to prevent the medicine from being washed away too soon.
 If the infection has spread down your throat, your doctor may ask you to swallow the gel like a medicine rather than apply it to your mouth.